danrose499/MyShape/README.md

 __JavaFX__ is then used to print objects of these shapes onto a canvas in chosen sizes and colors.

 Each MyShape class has relevant functions.
-In the future, I plan add more shape classes and build more features.
+In the future, I plan to add more shape classes and build more features.

 ![Output](https://i.imgur.com/KzlTr7l.png)